-Yes I have read this everywhere.
-Antioxidant (don’t know how is it beneficial but sounds complex so should be really healthy) is the in thing now days.
+Yes, I have read this everywhere.
+Antioxidant (don’t know how is it beneficial, but sounds complex, so should be really healthy) is the in thing nowadays.
 Everyone I know drinks green tea.
 (What the heck, they must have done scientific research already, why do I need to do extra work).

 #Myth 2- Drinking Green Tea will result in Weight Loss.

 I ate one full tandoori chicken, a plate of chicken wings, mutton biriyani and yeah honey & hazelnut ice cream with extra chocolate (The secret to making anything taste better is more chocolate).
 Oh, not to worry, I won’t gain weight as I am going to drink lots of green tea to melt whatever I ate and it is going to be washed out.

 #Myth 3- You can drink Green Tea as much as you like safely.

 The more I drink, the more fat will I melt.
 I should drink it after every burger, pizza or pastry I eat.